 6. Roll the dough into 12 balls approximately 1 ½ inches in diameter, place on the cookie sheet.

 7. Dip each ball into the reserved egg white and then into the chopped nuts.
 Roll the cookie ball around in the nuts until evenly coated and place back on the cookie sheet.

 8. Press your thumb at an upward angle into the center of each ball to make an indent, but stop before pressing all the way through to the bottom.
 If any of the cookie edges split when making the indents, press the split edges back together gently.

 9. Fill each indent with about ¾ teaspoon cranberry sauce.

 10. Bake in the preheated oven for 13 – 15 minutes or until the nuts are golden brown and the bottom of the cookies are a medium brown color.
 Let sit on the cookie sheet for about 5 minutes, then move onto a cooling rack.

 11. In a small bowl, mix together the powdered sugar and water.
 The glaze should be pourable but not watery.
-If needed, you can add 1 – 2 additional teaspoons of powdered sugar to obtain the correct consistency.
+If needed, you can add 1 – 2 additional teaspoons of powdered sugar or a couple more drops of water to obtain the correct consistency.
 Add glaze to a small zip top bag.
 When the cookies are cool, snip a tiny hole in the corner of the bag and drizzle glaze over top of the cookies.